Introduction to Financial planner business plan

 Here are some drawbacks of the financial planner:

-- Can’t take a long weekend off because the business revolves around you.
+- You can’t take a long weekend off because the business revolves around you.

 - Products and services built around a single professional are difficult to sell.